 Actually there are many things to visit in Tsim Sha Tsui waterfront, such as Hong Kong Space Museum, Hong Kong Cultural Museum with its clock tower, and many more.
 I love the Hong Kong Cultural Museum building; it looks like a very solid white building haha!

 After all the activities in Tsim Sha Tsui waterfront, we decided to have dinner.
 We entered the Sogo department store, but didn’t find any food stalls that interesting, so we exited the building and went to Nathan Road.
-The road is full of stores, restaurants, and flooded with people, including tourists (yes including us too ).
+The road is full of stores, restaurants, and flooded with people, including tourists (yes including us too :D).
 Still, we’re not sure what to eat so we just decided the easiest option … McDonalds!!
 Haha …

 MY HONG KONG & MACAU TRIP SERIES

 - A long-awaited trip … Hong Kong!